 - Comprehensive Exams [Third/Fourth Semester]

 The written and oral exams are scheduled as soon as the doctoral student has completed the course requirement.
 Students who fail the comprehensive examinations may repeat it once.
-A student who fails the second examination is dropped from both the graduate program and by OGE.
+A student who fails the second examination is dropped from both the graduate program and by the Graduate Division.

 - Approval of Dissertation Topic [Fourth Semester]

 - The Dissertation [Fifth to Eighth semesters]

 The dissertation is the capstone of the PhD degree and is a demonstration of the student’s ability to make a significant independent contribution to knowledge.
 Students normally register for GEOG 800 (Dissertation Research) while collecting data and writing the dissertation.
 Enrollment in 1 credit of GEOG 800 is required in each term until graduation.

 - The Defense [Eighth semester]

 The formal defense may be held after the Advisory Committee has read a draft of the dissertation and given preliminary approval.
-The event must be publicly advertised according to OGE guidelines and must be approved by the Graduate Chair.
+The event must be publicly advertised according to Graduate Division guidelines and must be approved by the Graduate Chair.
 Departmental faculty and graduate students must receive an invitation that is distinct from any other public notice.
 At the conclusion of the defense, Advisory Committee members will indicate approval or disapproval of the student's ability to defend the dissertation on Form III.
 A simple majority of approval, inclusive of the Committee Chair and the University Representative, is required in order to file Form III.